 Previous annual inspections have noted seepage in the open channel along the south side of Cell 4.
 This open channel has been cleared of cattails and other vegetation, regraded, and lined with a fabric formed liner system.
-There were limited occurrences of standing water in the lined open channel, and no apparent standing water immediately adjacent to the channel.
+Water was observed flowing along the full length of the lined open channel.
+No seepage was observed on the earthen slopes adjacent to the lined channel, or on the fabric formed liner above the water level in the channel.
+Aquatic plants were observed along the channel flowline adjacent to Cell 4.

 An apparent seepage area at the toe of the westerly embankment has been cited in most previous annual inspection reports.
-This inspection noted limited apparent seepage pooling in this area as well.
-The pooled areas were very small; the pooled water was shallow, clear, and appeared static; and there was no evidence of erosion or soil piping.
+This inspection noted limited apparent seepage in this area as well.
+Apparent seepage had collected in very small pooled areas; the pooled water was shallow, clear, and appeared static; and there was no evidence of erosion or soil piping.
 Weekly monitoring should continue to evaluate seepage conditions in these areas.

-A small area on the natural bank just outside the north sidewall of this flume has been armored with grout, and the grout has a crack running parallel to the channel.
-The crack is well above normal flow elevations in the flume and has not exhibited any discernible movement or deterioration for at least five years.
-However, we recommend continuing to monitor the grout during weekly inspections.
+A small area on the natural bank just below the north sidewall of the principal spillway discharge flume has been armored with grout, and the grout has a crack running parallel to the channel.
+The crack is well above normal flow elevations in the channel and has not exhibited any discernible movement or deterioration for at least five years.
+However, we recommend continuing to monitor this section of channel during weekly inspections.